 We've expanded a 30-50 year old orchard by grafting.
-Our farm philosophy is that the our successful heritage apples represent time-tested, proven winners in spite of our harsh winters.
+Our farm philosophy is that our successful heritage apples represent time-tested, proven winners in spite of our harsh winters.
 Therefore, we harvest scionwood from our orchard and graft to semi-dwarfing rootstocks, carrying on the next generation of these trees.

 Our varieties include Duchess, Haralson, Beacon, Wealthy, and our favorite for cider: the Chestnut Crab.

 The upside of harsh winters: minimal pests.
 We don't use any sprays of any type.
 No pesticides, no fertilizers.